Irene Y. Zhang

 Edited to add: The university administration has asked me to remove the men’s names, but as I believe there is no legal basis for them to censor me, I have left them here.

-No one has instructed me not to share the men’s names, so I will name them here: Pratyush Patel (Iota in the HR report), Tapan Chugh (Theta) and Anish Nyayachavadi (Eta).
+Since the university will not hold the men accountable for their behavior, I name them here: Pratyush Patel (Iota in the HR report), Tapan Chugh (Theta) and Anish Nyayachavadi (Eta).
 Per the HR investigation, most of the bullying came from Anish, while the incidents of physical violence were Tapan, and Pratyush was emotionally abusing and stealing ideas and work from women.
-Since many of the events in the report did not happen on campus or between “friends”, they were not counted as harassment.
+Since many of the events in the report did not happen on campus or happened between “friends”, they were not counted as harassment.
 Pratyush’s academic misconduct was considered to be outside the scope of the report.
 There are more details and evidence (e.g., slack messages, emails, text messages) in the report.
+The women also provided the investigator with many more emails and text that were not included in the report it did not support the investigator’s narrative.

 I also stress that their behavior was enabled by their advisors, especially Ratul Mahajan (Omicron in the HR report) who advises or works with all of the men.
 Again, I want to ensure that all women can make informed descisions about grad school and advisors and not just those who have the privilege of knowing who is problematic and who is not.
 It is clear from their actions even now that the advisors prioritize the men’s careers over the women that left, and over the mental health and careers of the women that remain.